CarloNicolini/cncsvision/README.md

 ### Options supported only under Windows

 - **EYEGAZE_SUPPORT**
   Support for the Eyegaze eye-follower device.
+Dependencies and libraries are in the `deps/drivers/Eyegaze` folder.

 - **ALP_SUPPORT**
   Support for the ultra-high-speed ALP projector.
+Dependencies and libraries are in the `deps/drivers/ALP` folder.

 - **SMI_SUPPORT**
   Support for the SmartMotor Interfaces.
+Dependencies and libraries are in the `deps/drivers/SMI` folder.

 FAQ
 ---

+(to be filled)

 Compiling Boost on Windows